simonsobs/soaculib/docs/frameworks.rst

       might inspect the HTTP return code to assess success of the operation).

-  - The Backend object (StandardBackend or TwistedBackend) is responsible for executing the request stored in the HttpRequest object.
+  - The Backend object is responsible for executing the request stored in the HttpRequest object.
 Using appropriate methods for the target framework, it issues the HTTP request and runs the output through the decoder.

+    The supported backends are:

+      StandardHttpBackend
-    - The StandardBackend returns the decoded data from the request, or the structured error information.
+        Returns the decoded data from the request, or the structured error information.

+      TwistedHttpBackend
-    - The TwistedBackend returns a Deferred for each HttpRequest, whose ultimate result is the decoded data or structured error information (i.e. upon resolution of the Deferred you get the same thing the StandardBackend would return.
+        Returns a Deferred for each HttpRequest, whose ultimate result is the decoded data or structured error information (i.e. upon resolution of the Deferred you get the same thing the StandardBackend would return.

+      RetwistedBackend
+        Behaves like the TwistedBackend, returning a Deferred.
+But instead of using twisted web client code it uses the requests library (like StandardHttpBackend), called in a thread.

 The abstraction in the Backend is an important component, but it is not enough for full abstraction.
 The high level methods in AcuControl